gramineproject/graphene/Documentation/pal/host-abi.rst

    file, then no executable is used for the execution.

-Data Types and Variables
+Data types and variables
 ------------------------

-Data Types
+Data types
 ^^^^^^^^^^

 PAL handles